Marcel Mouloudji

-Marcel André Mouloudji (16 September 1922 – 14 June 1994) was a French singer and actor who was born in Paris and died in Neuilly-sur-Seine.
+Marcel André Mouloudji (16 September 1922 – 14 June 1994) was a French singer, actor, and writer who was born in Paris and died in Neuilly-sur-Seine.
 He sang songs written by Boris Vian and Jacques Prévert.

 Personal life

 Mouloudji was born to Algerian Kabyle Saïd Mouloudji and Breton Eugénie Roux.

 Mouloudji had two children: Grégory Mouloudji with Lilia Lejpune and Annabelle Mouloudji with Nicolle Tessier.